saikat-says-cool/sentivibe/docs/PRODUCT_DOCUMENTATION.md

     *   **Community Q&A Section:** Displays all AI-generated answers to custom questions asked by any user about this video, respecting the specified word limits.

 ### 2.3.
 Programmatic SEO & Video Analysis Library
 *   **Automated Blog Post Generation:** Immediately after a *new* video analysis is complete, the AI automatically generates a comprehensive, SEO-optimized blog post.
 For videos previously analyzed, the existing blog post is retrieved and linked, ensuring **only one unique blog post exists per video**.
+During a full re-analysis, the blog post content is also regenerated to reflect updated sentiment.
 *   **SEO Optimization:** Each generated blog post includes:
     *   A compelling, SEO-optimized title (e.g., `{{VideoTitle}} YouTube Comment Sentiment Analysis ({{Year}}) | SentiVibe`).
     *   A URL-friendly slug (e.g., `/blog/{{slugified-video-title}}`).